fuzzylogicxx/fuzzylogic/posts/2020-03-30-html-attributes-to-improve-your-users-two-factor-authentication-experience-twilio.md

 > In this post we have seen that with just a sprinkling of HTML attributes we can improve the login experience for our users, particularly on mobile devices.
 ---

-By adding certain attributes to the HTML input element â such as `inputmode`, `pattern` and `autocomplete="current-password"` we can improve the user experience when logging in.
+By adding certain attributes to the HTML `input` element – such as `inputmode`, `pattern` and `autocomplete="current-password"` – we can improve the user experience when logging in.